xlhuang-phy/TopoTB/README.md

 > Process the wannier90_hr.dat files obtained by Wannier90 and analyze them

 > Batch testing of parameters in the TB model

+## Examples

+For further details, please refer to the examples in the software package and https://arxiv.org/abs/2403.08615 .